withastro/roadmap/proposals/0054-sessions.md

 Because of the variety of environments to which Astro can be deployed, there is no single approach to storage that can be relied upon in all cases.
 For this reason, adapters should provide default session storage drivers where possible.
-Sessions are only available in on-demand rendered pages and API endpoints, so there will always be an adapter available.
+Sessions are only available in server-rendered contexts, so there will always be an adapter available.
 The Node adapter will use filesystem storage by default, but this is not suitable for serverless environments.
 For these, the adapter can default to any storage service that is available.
 For